pentandra/account_us_sstp/doc/setup.rst

 .. important::

-   Before running these scripts, you must run the ``trytond_import_countries`` script from the :doc:`Country Module <country:index>` and the ``trytond_import_uscensus_subdivisions`` script from the :doc:`Country US Census Module <country_uscensus:index>` in order to populate the `Country
+   Before running these scripts, you must run the ``trytond_import_countries`` script from the :doc:`Country Module <country:index>` to populate the records needed to associate this module’s models with a state tax authority.

-   <country:model-country.country>` and `Subdivision
-   <country:model-country.subdivision>` records.
-These records are needed in
-   order to associate `Taxes <model-account.tax>` and `Tax Rules
-   <model-account.tax.rule>` with a state tax authority and, for convenience, a
-   physical location.
+   Optionally, you may run the ``trytond_import_uscensus_subdivisions`` script from the :doc:`Country US Census Module <country_uscensus:index>` in order to populate smaller `Subdivision <country:model-country.subdivision>` records, including records for counties, cities, towns, and other physical places.
+These records are needed when importing the rates in order to associate `Taxes <model-account.tax>` with a physical place and enabling human-oriented descriptions of taxes that include place names.

 It is possible to import tax data for a select number of states, for example, for those in which you are collecting tax or in which your business has achieved a tax nexus.
-This will allow you to keep the size of the database as small as possible.
+This will allow you to carefully manage the size of the database and scope of the business.

 .. _Loading and updating tax rates: